What is the current status of plans to replace the Mews?

 Which stakeholders are being consulted about this project?

-The Mews Centre is used by a variety of stakeholders including residents in the immediate neighbourhood, throughout the city and many service organizations.
-The City seeks feedback from all stakeholder groups as part of its engagement process.
-For the current proposed location, users of the ball field, soccer association and Visitors Service Centre are also being consulted.
+The Mews Centre is used by a variety of stakeholders including residents in the immediate neighbourhood, throughout the city, and many service organizations.
+The City seeks feedback from all stakeholder groups as part of its engagement processes.

 Why can't you just rebuild where the current Mews Centre is located or refurbish the building?